 We currently intend to distribute all of our available cash from our operations, less cash expenses, to our stockholders in the form of dividends.
+Currently, we do not anticipate that our board will establish any reserves.
 However, our dividend policy is subject to change at any time at the discretion of our board and our board may elect to change our dividend policy by establishing a reserve for, among other things, the repayment of our credit facility or to help fund the acquisition of a vessel.
 It is likely that our board would establish a reserve to repay indebtedness if, as the maturity of our credit facility approaches in 2015, it becomes clear that refinancing terms, or the terms of a vessel sale, are unacceptable or inadequate.
 If our board were to establish such a reserve, the amount of cash available for dividend payments would decrease by the amount of the reserve.
-In addition, our ability to pay dividends is limited by Marshall Islands law.
-Marshall Islands law generally prohibits the payment of dividends other than from surplus, while a company is insolvent or if a company would be rendered insolvent by the payment of such a dividend.
-In addition, any dividend may be discontinued at the discretion of our board.